wrathtafarian/js-charts/wiki/Input Containers.md

 ### Frequency: 📋 js-values (Continuous Numerical Data / Bins)

-Data for a [⏳ Histograms](charts/Histograms.md) can be set in 4 different ways.
+Data for [⏳ Histograms](charts/Histograms.md) can be set in 4 different ways.

 💡 The end-user will be able to adjust the **interval** (or **bin size**) on the chart no matter the input method chosen.